AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 steps to simulate in SPICE:
 ```
 source [filename].cir
+run
 setplot -> view plots available
 dc1 -> DC transfer characteristic
 plot out vs in -> plot out vs in
 ```
+CMOS robustness depends on:
+1. Switching threshold = Vin is equal to Vout.
+This the point where both PMOS and NMOS is in saturation or kind of turned on, and leakage current is high.
+If PMOS is thicker than NMOS, the CMOS will have higher switching threshold (1.2V vs 1V)
+2. Propagation delay
+3. DAY 3 SK1 L4

+Open magfile